 During 2011, MorphoSys showed a solid financial performance.
-Due to the volatility of exchange rates and the delay of several milestone payments, the Group did not meet its revenue goal as set at the beginning of the year and revised its guidance accordingly in the fourth quarter.
+Due to the delay of several milestone payments, the Company did not meet its revenue goal as set at the beginning of the year.
 However, profit from operations was not affected and the pipeline made good progress.